sahinalhas/Aaa/replit.md

 ## Overview
 Rehber360 is a comprehensive Turkish-language student guidance and management system for educational institutions.
 It provides tools for student tracking, counseling, risk assessment, behavioral monitoring, and academic performance analysis.
 A key feature is its AI-powered profile analysis, which generates standardized student profiles from diverse data sources.
 The system also includes an AI Assistant for local, AI-powered student counseling, supporting both OpenAI and Ollama (Llama 3.1) models.
 Built as a full-stack TypeScript application with React, Express.js, and SQLite, Rehber360 aims to drive data standardization and evidence-based interventions for student success.

+## Recent Changes
+**October 20, 2025 - Exam Management UX Redesign:**
+- Optimized tab structure from 8 to 6 tabs by creating UnifiedAnalysisTab that consolidates Statistics, Comparison, and Trend Analysis
+- Added QuickActionsPanel to Dashboard with prominent PDF download access, reducing navigation depth from 7 clicks to 2 clicks
+- Redesigned AdvancedAnalyticsTab with accordion groups for better widget organization and discoverability
+- Enhanced visual design with gradients, hover effects, icons, and improved spacing for modern, professional appearance
+- Fixed TypeScript type conflicts (duplicate PredictionSummary → TimeAnalysisSummary + PredictionSummary)

 ## User Preferences
 Preferred communication style: Simple, everyday language.